TejasViswa/PIC20A_Disc/Week_3/SampleMultiArrayNMemDiag.md

-# Sample Code with Arrays and its Memory Diagram
+# Sample Code with 2D Array and its Memory Diagram

 ## Code
 ```java